hugolandim/daloradius-freeradius-container/README.md

 # The server can write to the accounting and post-auth logging table.
 #
 #  i.e.
-GRANT ALL on radius.radacct TO 'rd'@'radiusmysql';
+GRANT ALL on radius.radacct TO 'radius'@'radiusmysql';
-GRANT ALL on radius.radpostauth TO 'rd'@'radiusmysql';
+GRANT ALL on radius.radpostauth TO 'radius'@'radiusmysql';
 ~
 ~
 ~